dbldots/jobber/README.md

 	message.sender    = 'human'
 	message.recipient = 'jobber'
 	message.send!

+	# you could also do it all in once like this:
+	Jobber::Message::Request.new(
+		job: { uuid: UUID.new.generate(:compact) },
+		sender: 'human',
+		recipient: 'jobber'
+	).send!

 once the job is done, a `Jobber::Message::Response` will be sent to a listener worker that handles messages for `human`.

+### start a worker

+	jobber-worker start spec/sample/jobber.rb

+### stop a worker

+	jobber-worker stop spec/sample/jobber.rb

 ## todo